ngs-docs/angus/Jupyter-Notebook-Notes.md

 As a fun note, "Jupyter" is a loose acronym meaning [Julia](julialang.org), [Python](https://www.python.org/), and [R](https://www.r-project.org/).
 These programming languages were the first target languages of the Jupyter application, but nowadays, the notebook technology also supports [many other languages](http://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages).

 The main components of the whole Jupyter environment are, on one hand, the notebooks themselves and the application.
-On the other hand, you also have a notebook kernel and a notebook dashboard.
+On the other hand, you also have a notebook kernel (that is the language interpreter that will be executing the code in the background) and a notebook dashboard.

 And there you have it: the Jupyter Notebook - there are also several [examples of Jupyter notebooks](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks) that you can see/browse.